Tourguide System for Language Interpretation & Sim. Tran.

 Relay interpreting is used when there are several target languages.
 A source-language interpreter interprets to a language common to every interpreter, each of who then renders the message to their respective target languages.
 This solution is most often used in multilingual meetings with three or more languages.

-Equipment Required for Interpretation
+Equipment for Simultaneous Interpretation

 The console is the control center for interpreters, allowing them to receive, transmit and control the audio (both incoming and outgoing).
 It is common that two interpreters, speaking the same language, will share an interpretation booth and interpreter console, with individual microphones assigned to each interpreter.
 This is done because it is a complex task, requiring frequent breaks to allow each interpreter to relieve the other.
 A typical scenario for an interpreter would be 20 minutes on and 20 minutes off.
 The interpreter console features are important, because the console allows the interpreters to perform more efficiently.